garrandall/popular-music-data/tracks/goldmine-the-pointer-sisters.md

 Leaves me little notes by my coffee cup
 The sweetest poetry to me
-Ooh and every night he tells me with his touch
+Oh and every night he tells me with his touch
 The way he moves just makes me want to scream

 My baby he's a goldmine
-And ooh, what he does just keeps my heart in love
+And oh, what he does just keeps my heart in love
-Oh woa my baby he's a goldmine
+Oh woah my baby he's a goldmine
-And ooh, all he does just keeps me so in love
+And oh, all he does just keeps me so in love
 Keeps me right here in love, right here in love

 His eyes were fire when my heart was cold